 — National Education Policy 2020 (@NEP2020) April 23, 2022

-Another key goal of the new education policy is to transform India into a global knowledge superpower by promoting research and innovation, improving education quality, and expanding access to education for all.
-The NEP 2020 also aims to increase the GER in higher education to 50% by 2035, up from around 26% in 2019.
+A key objective of the new education policy is to establish India as a global knowledge superpower by promoting research and innovation, enhancing the quality of education, and ensuring access to education for all.
+The NEP 2020 further aspires to raise the Gross Enrolment Ratio (GER) in higher education to 50% by 2035, a significant increase from approximately 26% in 2019.

-The new education policy represents a significant shift in India’s approach to education, with a greater emphasis on flexibility, critical thinking, and skill development.
-These changes, hopefully, will help prepare the next generation of Indians for the challenges and opportunities of the 21st century.
+The new education policy for 2022-23 signifies a major shift in India’s approach to education, placing a stronger emphasis on flexibility, critical thinking, and skill development.
+These changes, it is hoped, will better prepare the upcoming generation of Indians for the challenges and opportunities of the 21st century.

 The New Education Policy aims to provide quality and equitable education to all children in India.
 Some of the key highlights of the policy are as follows:

-- It emphasizes on holistic and multidisciplinary education instead of rote learning.
+- It focuses on holistic and multidisciplinary education instead of rote learning.

 - To make it easier for students to learn regional languages, instruction in the first five grades will be taught in those languages instead of English.

-- The school curriculum in India has been updated to incorporate more core concepts and vocational education.
+- The school curriculum has been changed to teach more fundamental ideas and skills.

-- The policy focuses on using technology in education to make it more accessible and effective.
+- The policy is primarily concerned with how to use technology to make education more accessible and useful.

 - It envisages a system where there is no distinction between rural and urban areas, and all children have access to quality education.

-- The policy proposes several measures to improve the quality of teaching, such as mandatory teacher eligibility tests, teacher professional development programmes, and teacher education programmes at the elementary, secondary and tertiary levels.
+- The policy proposes several measures to improve the quality of teaching, including mandatory teacher eligibility tests, teacher professional development programs, and teacher education programs at the elementary, secondary, and tertiary levels.

-- The policy also focuses on providing vocational and technical education to students so that they are better equipped to enter the workforce.
+- The policy also focuses on giving students vocational and technical education, ensuring they are better prepared for the workforce when they leave school.

-- The policy proposes to set up a National Higher Education Regulatory Council to oversee the regulation of higher education institutions.
+- A National Higher Education Regulatory Council will be established under the policy to oversee the regulation of higher education institutions.

-- The policy also seeks to provide greater autonomy to higher education institutions and promote academic mobility.
-As a result, the public and private universities will both be governed by the same regulations.
+- The policy seeks to provide greater autonomy to higher education institutions and promote academic mobility.
+Consequently, both public and private universities will be governed by the same regulations.

-- This policy introduces a new 5+3+3+4 education structure, which moves away from the current 10+2 system.
+- A new 5+3+3+4 education structure will be introduced by this policy, moving away from the current 10+2 system.

 - It aims to increase the Gross Enrolment Ratio in higher education to 50% by 2035.

-- The Government has announced that all higher education institutes (HEIs) will be governed by a single regulator, except the Medical and Law Colleges.
-HEIs now have to answer to a new body, the Office for Students.
+- The government has announced that a single regulator will govern all higher education institutes (HEIs), with the exception of Medical and Law Colleges.
+HEIs will now have to answer to a new body, the Office for Students.

 Major Reform in New Education Policy